 Further international success followed with productions of Treasure Island for RTE Ireland and Australia's Channel 7.
 Then came 2002 quiz show The Chair, which Touchdown produced in two versions that year: a Kiwi version hosted by Matthew Ridge, and one for ABC in America, led by tennis legend John McEnroe.
 Although the American version lasted only one season, the format went on to sell to 29 countries including the BBC, VOX in Germany and TF1 in France.

 Christie has won two NZ Television Awards for Best Entertainment Programme, two Qantas Media Awards for Best Lifestyle series, and People's Choice Awards for Game of Two Halves and DIY Rescue.
 In 2012 she was annointed best director, for launching the Kiwi version of renovation show The Block.
 She was the recipient of the WIFT 2004 award for international television achievement, and chaired the Government's Screen Production Industry Taskforce.
 She was also the first Kiwi recipient of the prestigious global Veuve Clicquot Award, which celebrates female entrepreneurship.

-Christie is on the board of directors at MediaWorks, owners of TV3.
+Christie spent four years on the board of directors at MediaWorks, owners of TV3.
 Her business interests include pay TV channels, Living and Food, investments in restaurants and bars, and a resort in Fiji.

 Eyeworks website (broken link).
 Accessed 16 March 2015